microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chat.md

 ## Subscribe to changes in a particular chat

-To get change notifications for any change in chats' property of a specific chat, subscribe to `/chats/{id}`.
+To get change notifications for all changes related to a particular chat, subscribe to `/chats/{id}`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 ### Permissions